LASER DENTISTRY IN CHICAGO

 The basics of dental lasers

-The term LASER is an acronym and stands for “Light Amplification by the Stimulated Emission of Radiation”.
-Normal light, like from a light bulb, consists of variety of wavelengths and spreads in all directions.
-Laser light, however, is set to a specific wavelength and is focused in a narrow beam.
+The term LASER dentistry is an acronym and stands for “Light Amplification by the Stimulated Emission of Radiation”.
+Normal light, like from a light bulb, consists of a variety of wavelengths and spreads in all directions.
+Laser light, however, is set to a specific wavelength and is focused on a narrow beam.
 These characteristics allow the machine to create a very high-intensity light.
 Dental lasers use the energy generated by electron shifts of atoms, producing visible light, ultraviolet or infrared radiation.
 Being able to focus the light very accurately on tiny areas is what makes lasers so great for very precise surgical work or for cutting through tissue (in place of a scalpel).
-In other cases, laser can be set up in a way to target body's natural healing process to lift, tighten, and tone sagging and loose skin.
+In other cases, laser dentistry can be set up in a way to target body’s natural healing process to lift, tighten, and tone sagging and loose skin.

 Radiation?
 Does it go through the body or cause cancer?

-Don’t let that word scare you – the thermal radiation produced by a laser is non-ionizing, and is not the type of radiation you think of when you’re being warned against exposure.
+Don’t let that word scare you – the thermal radiation produced by a laser dentistry is non-ionizing, and is not the type of radiation you think of when you’re being warned against exposure.
 Radiation emitted by lasers can be visible, in form of a light.
 Other lasers can emit radiation that is invisible to the human eye, ultraviolet or infrared radiation.
-In general, laser radiation is not in itself harmful, and behaves much like ordinary light in its interaction with the body, it does not harm the DNA of the cells and can not cause cancer.
+In general, laser dentistry radiation is not in itself harmful, and behaves much like ordinary light in its interaction with the body, it does not harm the DNA of the cells and can not cause cancer.

 Now that this is out of the way, let's continue.